evaloaeza/blog/content/_index.markdown

 # Welcome to my blog

-## _Eva Loaeza Albino_

-As I am approaching the end of my PhD student life, I want to create a website
+As I am approaching the end of my PhD student life, I want to create a website where I document all the helpful resources, data, papers, that helped me to navigate my PhD life.